ben-southpaw/bowen-thornley/content/posts/who-we-are/index.md

 - Chairperson - Hei Tatau Pounamu Trust - post-sentence Restorative Justice
 - Trustee - Auckland Restorative Justice Trust

+Helen is a barrister who has worked in civil, criminal and youth jurisdictions.
+Her speciality is the therapeutic Courts and has a particular interest and skill in advocacy and training concerning Restoriative Justice.
+Helen's skill set extends to working with drug and alcohol impaired offenders in the AODTC Courts.
+She has been on the defence team since 2012 and was appointed to a small team of experienced lawyers for the purposes of conducting the AODTC pilot programme.

 <div className="Image__Small">
   <img